daniel-sinai/ai-final-project/README.md

 The solver doesn't use any heuristics or constraint propagation techniques, making it the slowest solver among the implemented solvers.
 It simply assigns values to variables and backtracks when it reaches a dead-end, until it finds a valid solution.<br>
 For this reason, the DFS solver is used as a baseline to compare the performance of the other solvers.<br>
-For this measurement, the run time of the DFS solver is compared to the run time of the AC-MRV and Genetic Algorithm solvers, which are the best solvers in terms of run time among CSP and Local Search solvers.<br>
+For this measurement, the run time of the DFS solver is compared to the run time of the AC-FC-MRV and Genetic Algorithm solvers, which are the best solvers among CSP and Local Search solvers.<br>

-You can compare the average time taken by the DFS, AC-MRV, and Genetic Algorithm solvers to solve a multiple Calcudoku puzzles with the same size using the following command:
+You can compare the average time taken by the DFS, AC-FC-MRV, and Genetic Algorithm solvers to solve a multiple Calcudoku puzzles with the same size using the following command:
 ```bash
 python run.py baseline-compare [OPTIONS]
 ```